oliverhu/rama/README.md

   <img src="assets/rama.png" width="300" height="300" alt="Cute Llama">
 </p>

-Rama is a port of [llama.c](https://github.com/karpathy/llama2.c) in Rust, some of the code referenced another port [here](https://github.com/leo-du/llama2.rs) from [leo-du](https://github.com/leo-du).
-CUDA code is referenced from [cudarc](https://github.com/coreylowman/cudarc/) from [coreylowman](https://github.com/coreylowman).

-This repo was created to learn Rust and understand llama2 model architectures by code - debugging is quite challenging tbh.
-The repo is also annotated with learning materials and documentations.

-Plan is to catch up with the performance of llama.cpp.
+Rama is a Llama inference engine in Rust.
+It started as a port of [llama.c](https://github.com/karpathy/llama2.c) to grok llama architecture and Rust.
+So far the differential feature of Rama is its support for GPU inference.

 ## Usage
 ```